A man shouting for freedom from pain. Photo courtesy by Tony Rojas on Unsplash

 It brings means to understand our lives and to find a way of healing — within.

 We allow ourselves to feel the pain instead of hiding it.

 We embrace pain and burden to fuel our journey to a new normal life.

-We accept this experience that will help us find and go through to the detoxifying vitality of life — that lead us to one of the rightful things that can occur to us in our life, if…
+We accept this experience that will help us find and go through to the detoxifying vitality of life — that leads us to one of the rightful things that can occur to us in our lives, if…

 …we let it in.